RuthO1/Votex/README.md

 [live demo](https://dainty-cuchufli-d71a5e.netlify.app)

+-Implementation improvement.
+-Leaderboard added.
+-No restriction added to leaderboard, both contract owner and user can see it.
+-User/voter access to admin side removed.
-ownership transfered to your test address 0xa1B94ef0f24d7F4fd02285EFcb9202E6C6EC655B
+-ownership transfered to your test address 0xa1B94ef0f24d7F4fd02285EFcb9202E6C6EC655B